Key Takeaways

 For many couples, one partner may have handled the household budget, investments, or superannuation while the other focused on different aspects of daily life.
 When that balance changes, it is natural to feel uncertain, anxious, or even a little lost.

-Grief and Financial Decisions
+Managing Grief and Urgent Financial Decisions

-• Household income: The loss of a partner’s income from work, super, or pension can significantly affect your budget.
+• Household Income: The loss of a partner’s income from work, super, or pension can significantly affect your budget.

 Some common pitfalls include: